Trauma Therapy In Pembroke Pines, FL and online

 Not feeling safe at home or other spaces that we’d like to feel safe

-Feeling disconnected from other or with yourself
+Feeling disconnected from others or from yourself

 Seeking relief via eating disorder behaviors, self-harm, or substance use